EmigmaLab/purgatorio/README.md

 - `/gmaps/class-attachments.php`
 - `global $pg_attachments`
 - Attachments shortcode `[pg_attachments post_id=123 title=Downloads]`

+### JavaScript
+- `/assets/js/purgatorio.js`
+- Usage:
+  - Initialize in your theme js: `var pg = $.cantica.purgatorio();`
+  - Call desired methods `pg.functionName();`

+- Options property
+  - screenLg
+  - screenMd
+  - screenSm
+  - viewportW
+  - windowW

+- Public methods
+  - Toggle body class, when specific button is pressed
+  - Toggle closest element class, when specific button is pressed
+  - Redirect to URL on dropdown select
+  - Close other accordions once one has been opened
+  - Initialize Ekko lightbox
+  - Smooth scroll to anchor target
+  - Scroll back to top when button is clicked
+  - Set all elements to same height within same class name
+  - Desktop navbar dropdown smooth effect
+  - Add Bootstrap table classes & Responsive table with table-responsive wrapper
+  - Responsive transform tables on smaller devices - Header row becomes one column, other column represents data
+  - Clear an input field with an 'X'

 ## Installation
 Upload the files manually to your server and follow the on-screen instructions.